-Abarbanell indicates that the word "metzuyanim" here can be interpreted not only as 'distinguished' (meaning excellent).
-"Mezuyanim" can be derived from another root meaning "marked".
-Abravanel supports his view referring to the fact that the Israelites kept their Hebrew language, which one can prove by the personal names, the clothing and the religion they preserved.
+Abravanel indicates that the word "Metzuyanim" here can be interpreted not only as 'distinguished' (meaning "Metzuyanim" excellent). can be derived from another root meaning "marked".
+Abravanel supports this view, referring to the fact that the Israelites kept their Hebrew language, which one can prove by the personal names, the clothing and the religion they preserved.
 These marked qualities distinguished the Israelites from the Egyptians.
 The fact that the Children of Israel preserved their identity was crucial for their later liberation from the slavery in Egypt.

-In his interpretation of the Haggadah Abravanel emphasizes that God himself rescued the people of Israel from Egypt, not a mediator or a messenger, not even an angle.
-God speaks explicitly in first person language:,, VeAVarti" (and I went through)-,,Ani veLo Malach" (I and not an anglel), ,,Ani VeLo Saraf' (I and not a Seraph).
-We learn that we own our liberty directly to God and to noene else.
-The Haggadah teaches us that if God did not rescue our fathers from Egypt then, we would be still enslaved their today.
+In his interpretation of the Haggadah,

+Abravanel emphasizes that God himself rescued the people of Israel from Egypt, not a mediator or a messenger, not even an angle.
+God speaks explicitly in first person language: "VeAVarti" (and I went through)- "Ani veLo Malach" (I and not an angel), "Ani VeLo Saraf" (I and not a Seraph).
+We learn that we owe our liberty directly to God and to no one else.
+The Haggadah teaches us that if God did not rescue our fathers from Egypt, then we would still be enslaved their today.
 Therefore everyone should personally be grateful to God for his liberty and thank God for that especially on the Pesach Holiday.

-For the upcoming Pesach holiday which is also called Chag Ha-Cherut (The Holiday of Liberty), Chag HaGe'ula (The Holiday of Redemption), we wish us and all the Children of Israel to be liberated from physical and from mental chains, so that we can devote ourselves like Abravanel to the many questions of history and of the present time.
+For the upcoming Pesach holiday which is also called "Chag Ha-Cherut" (The Holiday of Liberty), Chag HaGe'ula (The Holiday of Redemption), we wish us and all the Children of Israel to be liberated from physical and from mental chains, so that we can devote ourselves like Abravanel to the many questions of history and of the present time.
 Abravanel can serve us as a model of a person who never gave up hope even during tough times.
 We wish you Chag Sameach!
 A Happy Pessach Holiday!

-Jüdisches Leben in Bayern · Nr.
-109/2009 .
-Jewish Life in Bayaria - Nr.
-109/2009
+First version published in German: Jüdisches Leben in Bayern · Nr.
+109/2009.

-The magazine of the Jewish Communities in Bavaria, Germany.
+Jewish Life in Bavaria - Nr.
+109/2009 The magazine of the Jewish Communities in Bavaria, Germany.
 Supervising Editor Prof. Daniel Krochmalnik from the leading Heidelberg University of Jewish Studies.